brentyi/tyro/README.md

 <br />

-<strong><code>tyro</code></strong> is a library for building CLI interfaces,
+<strong><code>tyro</code></strong> is a library for building CLI interfaces and
-configuration objects, and configuration systems with modern, type-annotated Python.
+configuration objects with type-annotated Python.

-Our core interface consists of just one function, `tyro.cli()`, that translates Python callables and types into fully-featured argument parsers and configuration objects.
+Our core interface consists of one function, `tyro.cli()`, that generates argument parsers from Python callables and types.

 To get started, we recommend visiting the examples in our [documentation](https://brentyi.github.io/tyro).